Pay Attention to These 5 Trucking Trends

 Capacity crunch tends to happen in a strong economy, which we saw in 2019.
 A strong economy means more job options which, in turn, generally translates to fewer individuals entering specific industries.
 Unfortunately, the industries that are affected the most are usually the ones that host our most important careers, trucking included.

-As we emerge into a post-Covid-19 era, most businesses are fully open and new job opportunities created, it’s unclear which direction the capacity crunch will go next.
-However, it could continue to be an issue that impacts the freight industry moving forward and we recommend preparing for this potential.
+As we emerge into a post-Covid-19 era, it’s unclear which direction the capacity crunch will go next.
+However, it could continue to be an issue that impacts the freight industry moving forward.
+We highly recommend preparing for this potential.

 While there have been some hurdles that driverless vehicles have had to overcome, automated technology is the way of the future.
-The various car companies such as Uber and Tesla have already implemented driverless vehicles, and the freight industry may soon follow suit.
+The various car companies such as Uber and Tesla have already implemented driverless vehicles.
+There is good reason to believe that the freight industry may soon follow suit.

 The company TuSimple has already tested driverless freight technology by hauling cargo on a nearly 1,000-mile trip early in 2021.
-Interestingly, the trial run cut down the travel time by nearly 10 hours from what it would typically take with a human driver (it should be noted: there was a human driver on board for the duration of the trip, but the truck drove itself for the majority of the route).
+Interestingly, the trial run cut down the travel time by nearly 10 hours from what it would typically take a human driver.
+It should be noted: there was a human driver on board for the duration of the trip, but the truck drove itself for the majority of the route.